SS France (1960): Service history as Norway

 As cruise competition attempted to take some of Norway's brisk business, Norway herself was upgraded several times in order to maintain her position as the "grande dame" of the Caribbean.
-In September and October 1990, there was the addition of two decks atop her superstructure, adding 135 new suites and luxury cabins.
-While many ship aficionados believe the new decks spoiled her original clean, classic lines, the new private veranda cabins on the added decks were instrumental in keeping Norway financially afloat during the later years of her operation, as these became a common feature throughout the cruise industry.
-She received additional refits in 1993 and 1996 in order to comply with the new SOLAS (Safety of Life at Sea) regulations.
+In September and October 1990, two decks were added atop her superstructure, adding 135 new suites and luxury cabins.
+While many ship aficionados consider that the new decks spoiled her original clean, classic lines, the new private veranda cabins on the added decks were instrumental in keeping Norway financially viable during the later years of her operation; they became a common feature throughout the cruise industry.
+She received additional refits in 1993 and 1996 in order to comply with new SOLAS (Safety of Life at Sea) regulations.

-Competition eventually overtook Norway, and she even started taking a back seat to other, newly built ships in NCL's lineup itself.
+Competition eventually overtook Norway, even by newly built ships in NCL's lineup itself.
 No longer the "Ship amongst Ships", NCL severely cut back on her maintenance and upkeep.
 She experienced several mechanical breakdowns, fires, incidents of illegal waste dumping, and safety violations for which she was detained at port pending repairs.
 Despite the cutbacks, the ship remained extremely popular among cruise enthusiasts, some of whom questioned the owner's actions in light of the continuing successful operation of Queen Elizabeth 2, which had become a well-maintained rival still operating 5-star luxury cruises and transatlantic crossings for Cunard.
 In spite of this, the cutbacks continued and problems mounted even as the ship continued to sail with full occupancy.
-A turbocharger fire erupted on Norway as she entered Barcelona in 1999, which pulled her out of service for three weeks.
+A turbocharger fire erupted on Norway as she entered Barcelona in 1999, which took her out of service for three weeks.
 During one of the following cruises to Norway she broke down in Bergen with leaks to one of the propeller seals delaying sailing until repaired.

-Slated for retirement, Norway sailed out of Manhattan's west side piers for the last time on 5 September 2001, on yet another transatlantic crossing to Greenock, Scotland, and then on to her home port of Le Havre, France.
-Her passengers would learn of the terrorist attacks on New York and Washington six days later, while in mid-ocean.
-As the cruise industry reeled from the aftermath of the terrorist attacks, her owners decided to place her back into service – operating bargain-basement cruises from Miami, after a brief cosmetic refit that failed to address her mounting mechanical and infrastructure problems.
+Destined for retirement, Norway sailed out of Manhattan's west side piers for the last time on 5 September 2001, on yet another transatlantic crossing to Greenock, Scotland, and then on to her home port of Le Havre.
+Her passengers learnt of the terrorist attacks on New York and Washington six days later, while in mid-ocean.
+As the cruise industry reeled from the aftermath of the terrorist attacks, the ship's owners decided to place her back into service, operating bargain-basement cruises from Miami, after a brief cosmetic refit that failed to address her mounting mechanical and infrastructure problems.